hmerrilees/prac/README.md

 - progress/time tracking without excessive overhead or breaking flow.

 ### What's so special about prac?
-Not much, and that's on purpose, but in service of the above, proc has a few distinguishing design decisions:
+Not much, and that's on purpose, but in service of the above, prac has a few distinguishing design decisions:
-- Rather than "events" being triggered by the clock/calendar, which are not privileged to user's psychological state, the proc lifecycle starts when the user gets stuck in their current task or otherwise decides it's time to do something new.
+- Rather than "events" being triggered by the clock/calendar, which are not privileged to user's psychological state, the prac lifecycle starts when the user gets stuck in their current task or otherwise decides it's time to do something new.
 This avoids flow-breaking interruptions while promoting mindfulness as an active part of the user's feedback loop.
-- Rather than on a scheduled interval, items run on time elapsed since prior log.
-E.g. a daily task period begins when you log it, and ends within 24 hours (plus a default 2-hr grace period).
+- Rather than on a scheduled (absolute) interval, items run on (relative) time elapsed since prior log.
+E.g. a daily task period begins when you log it, and ends within 24 hours (plus a grace period as specified in `prac config` to prevent forward creep).
  There is no scheduling to displace user agency, elapsed time since last log is displayed as a fraction of the period set for each practice.
 This information can be incorporated into the final decision entirely at the user's discretion.
 - Tracking is dead-simple, intentionally adding no functionality that is not possible with pen